Home

 What Did Pehr-Georg Scheutz Invent?

-The creative side to Scheutz’ nature was not content simply to read and write about technical matters.
+The creative side to Scheutz’s nature was not content simply to read and write about technical matters.
 The technical problems he encountered at his press led him to make improvements, which led to him making his own first inventions.

 Invention 1

-Pehr-Georg Scheutz is most popular for inventing the first working and commercially-available difference engine in the world, the Differential Engine.
+Pehr-Georg Scheutz is most popular for inventing the first working and commercially available difference engine in the world, the Differential Engine.
 The Difference Engine was invented in 1837 but finalized in 1843.
 The construction was made possible thanks to the significant contribution to his son, Edvard, who at that time was 22 years old.
 Scheutz also invented the first complete construction of a printing calculator.

 Invention 2